danking/hail-cloud-docs/how-to-cloud.md

 price](https://cloud.google.com/storage/pricing) for "standard storage"; that is the kind of storage you'll primarily use.

-#### Tagging a Bucket
+#### Labelling (tagging) a Bucket

-Most things in GCP, including cloud storage buckets, support "tags": key-value pairs, both which are arbitrary strings.
-In the Neale Lab, we use the tag key "bucket" to enable cost visibility.
-Be a good citizen of Neale Lab and tag all your buckets with the key "bucket" whose value is the bucket's name.
-For example, the following adds the bucket tag for a bucket named `ukbb-ldsc`.
+Most things in GCP, including cloud storage buckets, support "labels": key-value pairs, both which are strings, subject to [some constraints](https://cloud.google.com/dataproc/docs/guides/creating-managing-labels#requirements).
+In the Neale Lab, we use the label key "bucket" to enable cost visibility.
+Be a good citizen of Neale Lab and label all your buckets with the key "bucket" whose value is the bucket's name.
+For example, the following adds the bucket label for a bucket named `ukbb-ldsc`.

 ```
 gsutil label ch -l bucket:ukb-ldsc gs://ukbb-ldsc/
 ```

 This might seem redundant, but, unfortunately, the Google billing UI cannot not segregate charges by bucket name.
-However, it *can* segregate charges by tag.
+However, it *can* segregate charges by label.

 #### Life cycle Management